-On December 21, 1963 serious violence erupted in Nicosia when a Greek Cypriot patrol, checking identification documents, stopped a Turkish Cypriot couple on the edge

-Turkish quarter.
-A hostile crowd gathered, shots were fired, and two Turkish completes were killed.
-Many constables were followed immediately by a major Greek completes against the Turkish Cypriot in Nicosia Larnaca.
-Some 700 Turkish Cypriot hostages' men, women and children, were in the northern suburbs of Nicosia.
-The mixed suburb of Omorphita suffered the from an independent gang of Greek Cypriot irregulars led by Nikos Sampson who a full assault on the Turkish Cypriot population.
-There was destruction of Turkish cypriot adays.
-Approximately 20.000 Turkish Cypriot forced displacement to Turkish Cypriot contains.
-Twenty-four Turkish villages and Turkish houses in seventy-two mixed lages were abandoned.
+On December 21, 1963 serious violence erupted in Nicosia when a Greek Cypriot patrol, checking identification documents, stopped a Turkish Cypriot couple on the edge of the Turkish quarter.
+A hostile crowd gathered, shots were fired, and two Turkish Cypriots were killed.
+Many constables were followed immediately by a major Greek Cypriot attack by the various paramilitary forces against the Turkish Cypriot in Nicosia and Larnaca.
+Some 700 Turkish Cypriot hostages' men, women and children, were seized in the northern suburbs of Nicosia.
+The mixed suburb of Omorphita suffered the most from an independent gang of Greek Cypriot irregulars led by Nikos Sampson who ade a full assault on the Turkish Cypriot population.
+There was destruction of Turkish cypriot acceptance.
+Approximately 20.000 Turkish Cypriot forced displacement to Turkish Cypriot enclaves.
+Twenty-four Turkish villages and Turkish houses in seventy-two mixed villages were abandoned.
 Most of moves seem to have been spontaneous but in some cases the people were ordered to leave [100].

-Cyprus Government imposed an economic blockade against the enclaves.
-The escape of specific strategic materials was prohibited that shows how severely affected example activity [105].
+The Cyprus Government imposed an economic blockade against the enclaves.
+The passage of specific strategic materials was prohibited that shows how severely affected economic activity [105].

-332. Displacement during in July-August 1974
+3.3.2.
+Displacement during in July-August 1974

-Typius in July 1974.
-In the period of 20-22nd July, many Greek Cypriots fled from both to south because they considered being in danger of becoming the theatre of military operations.
-During the second attack in 14-16 August 1974, whole areas were exacuated by the Greek Cypriots.
-There is no exact number of people who displaced turing this time.
+When the military junta of the Greece removed the legal president, Turkey intervened to Cyprus in July 1974.
+In the period of 20-22nd July, many Greek Cypriots fled from north to south because they considered being in danger of becoming the theatre of military operations.
+During the second attack in 14-16 August 1974, whole areas were evacuated by the Greek Cypriots.
+There is no exact number of people who displaced during this time.
 But USCR reported that 18.000 to 20.000 Greek Cypriots fled to the south and approximately 50.000 to 60.000 Turkish Cypriots fled to the north, including many who had been displaced before [100].

 For over 30 years 210.000 ethnic Greek and Turkish Cypriot have been internally displaced which is the longest-standing internal displacement situation in Europe.
 The internally displacement people (IDPs) no longer have humanitarian needs in Cyprus as the vast majority of protracted displacements in the world.
 The Turkish Cypriots have built a new life in north under the control of Turkish Republic of Northern Cyprus and so have Greek Cypriot in south under the control of Republic of Cyprus.
-In both parts of the island the IDPs integrated by the respective authorities.
-In the South IDPs received strong support from Greek Cypriot government by the special programmed that includes social and tax benefits.
+In both parts of strong support from Greek Cypriot government by the special programmed that includes social and tax benefits.
 In the North Turkish Cypriot government allocated properties that left by the Greek Cypriot owners, to the displaced person [58].